 Many patients are familiar with a prescription to take antibiotics which seems to go on forever.
 It can be very tempting to stop taking antibiotics before the course is completed, especially when patients start to feel better.
 However, medical professionals strongly recommend that patients keep taking antibiotics until the course is completed, for a number of reasons.
 Patients should take this recommendation seriously, as failure to keep taking antibiotics can lead to drug resistance, a growing public health problem.

-Before explaining why you should keep taking antibiotics, it helps to think about how antibiotics work.
+Before explaining why you should continue taking antibiotics, it helps to think about how antibiotics work.
 Antibiotics are prescribed to fight disease-causing organisms which have invaded your body.
 There are a number of different types and classes of antibiotics, all of which have varying effects on these bacteria.
 Penicillin is one of the most well known antibiotics, since it revolutionized Western medicine by making conditions such as gonorrhea treatable.

 When antibiotics first entered the market, they were greeted with immense enthusiasm, since they rapidly and effectively treated a range of conditions.
 However, doctors started to notice that formerly treatable conditions were suddenly no longer curable through one antibiotic, and that it might take several to treat the condition.
 This phenomenon is called “antibiotic resistance” or “drug resistance,” and it led to wide demand for more antibiotic drugs.